jruels/ansible-tower/labs/aap-surveys/index.md

 ### Solution

 <details>
-  <summary>Click Here to expand</summary>
+  <summary>Click here to expand</summary>

 Go to Resources → Inventories → Centos

 * In the Hosts view select centos and click **Run Command**